phollyer/elm-motion/docs/animation/engines/waapi/timeline-animations.md

 A `ViewTimeline` ties animation progress to an element's position within the viewport — each element animates as it scrolls into (or out of) view.

-Use `ViewTimeline.animate` from the `Anim.Engine.ViewTimeline` module.
-The subject of the timeline is the element being animated.
-Use `rangeStart` and `rangeEnd` with the typed constructor functions to control exactly when in the element's scroll lifecycle the animation plays:

 --8<-- [start:view-timeline-example]

 ??? example "View Example"